Overview of Public Interest Litigation (PIL)

 One has to do the complete research before filing a Public Interest Litigation about the issue.
 The petitioner needs to consult all the individuals and groups affected whenever a Public Interest Litigation is filed concerning people at large.

-Afterwards, collect all the vital documents and information as evidence to support your case once you are sure of filing a Public Interest Litigation.
+Afterwards, collect all the vital necessary papers and information as evidence to support your case once you are sure of filing a Public Interest Litigation.
 You can appoint a lawyer to argue on behalf of you or argue the case on your own.

 Before filing the Public Interest Litigation, it is always advisable to consult a lawyer.
 Moreover, be prepared to convince the court and explain the problem if you are interested in arguing the case on your own in the time you when have been allotted.